 As support for our legal conclusion, we need look no further than to our neighboring state of Oregon.
 The Oregon workmen's compensation law, in ORS Sec.
-656.262, has provisions very similar to our applicable statutory sections; including requirements for prompt payments of compensation (subsection 2 of ORS 656.262) until denial of the claim is formally made (per subsection 6); the requirement for paying compensation within 14 days after notice of the claim and at least biweekly thereafter (subsection 4); and the provision that "merely paying or providing compensation shall not be considered acceptance of a claim or an admission of liability."
+656.262, has provisions very similar to our applicable statutory sections; including requirements for prompt payments of compensation (subsection 2 of ORS 656.262) until denial of the claim is formally made (per subsection (6); the requirement for paying compensation within 14 days after notice of claim and at least biweekly thereafter (subsection 4); and the provision that "merely paying or providing compensation shall not be considered acceptance of a claim or an admission of liability."
 (Subsection 7).

 We are not aware of any decision by the Oregon appellate courts in which the question here before us was squarely presented.
 However, the case of Logan v.
-Boise Cascade Corp., 5 Or App.
+Boise Cascade Corp., 5 Or.
+App.
 636, 485 P. 2d 441, (1971) is significant.
 Although the exact holding in that case was concerned with whether or not a statute of limitations operated as a bar to the claim, the Court did observe that initial payment of compensation did not, in view of the provisions of ORS 656.262(7), prevent the employer from later contesting the claim on its merits.
-This language is certainly pertinent to the instant case, where the question of allowance or rejection of the claim will be determined on its merits in the claimant's pending appeal under Docket No. 43,109.

-We conclude as a matter of law that the Department's order of July 31, 1973, was a correct and proper order under the terms of RCW 51.32.190, and that this self-insured employer is required to pay time-loss compensation to the claimant for whatever period between May 21, 1973 and August 28, 1973, that she was in fact temporarily totally disabled.
+We conclude as a matter of law that the Department's order of July 31, 1973, was a correct and proper order under the terms of RCW 51.32.190, and that this self-insured employer is required to pay time-loss compensation to the claimant for whatever period between May 25, 1973 and June 17, 1973, that she was in fact temporarily totally disabled.